ginstrom/paladin-novel/manuscript/chapter-21.md

 "As ready as anyone can be for something like this."

-"Aye, well, that's the thing about revolutions.
+"Aye, well, that's the thing about divine missions.
 Nobody's ever really ready for them.
 They just happen when they need to happen."

 Gond nodded, watching the dwarf's skilled hands work.
 "Any regrets?
 About leaving your old life behind?"

 Grimjaw's laugh was like distant thunder.
 "My old life was building weapons for kings who used them to keep slaves in chains.
 This?"
 He gestured to the engine that would soon be breaking down the walls of slave cities.
-"This is what I was meant to build."
+"This is what I was meant to build.
+Tools for liberation, not oppression."

 As Gond continued his rounds, he found similar sentiments everywhere.
-Former slaves who'd found purpose in liberation.
-Former nobles who'd discovered honor in service.
-Priests who'd rediscovered their faith by serving the oppressed instead of the powerful.
+Former slaves who'd found purpose in restoration.
+Former nobles who'd discovered honor in service to something greater than themselves.
+Priests who'd rediscovered their faith by serving the divine will rather than human politics.

-The house of the old order was indeed divided, split between those who clung to tradition and those who embraced change.
-But from that division, something new was being born—a nation founded on principles of freedom and equality that had never been tried on such a scale.
+The house of the old order was indeed divided, split between those who clung to corruption and those who embraced renewal.
+But from that division, something new was being born—not just a nation, but a new understanding of what civilization could be.

 Tomorrow would bring the ultimate test.
 Three armies would march against an enemy that outnumbered them and outgunned them.
 The odds were long, the risks enormous.

-But as Gond looked out over the settlement—at the workshops and training grounds, the council halls and healing centers, the homes where former enemies had become friends—he felt no doubt.
+But as Gond looked out over the settlement—at the workshops and training grounds, the council halls and healing centers, the small shrine where Sim led evening prayers for a mixed congregation of humans, dwarves, and elves—he felt no doubt.

 They'd already won the most important victory.
-They'd proven that a better world was possible.
+They'd proven that Alanyi's vision was possible, that mercy and justice could work together, that healing was stronger than hatred.

-Now all they had to do was fight for it.
+Now all they had to do was share that victory with the world.

-The revolution was about to begin.